ScrapeGraphAI/docusaurus-docs/docs/Nodes/generate_answer_node.md

-# 🐝 Generate_answer_node
+# 🐝 GenerateAnswerNode

 ## Introduction
-The Generate Answer Node plays a crucial role within Scrapegraph-ai by utilizing a language model (LLM) to generate answers based on the user's input and the content extracted from a webpage.
+The `GenerateAnswerNode` plays a crucial role within Scrapegraph-ai by utilizing a language model (LLM) to generate answers based on the user's input and the content extracted from a webpage.
 This node constructs a prompt from the user's input and the scraped content, feeds it to the language model, and parses the model's response to produce a coherent answer.

-The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_answer_node.py)
+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_answer_node.py).

 ## Usage
 ```python
 from scrapegraphai.models import Ollama